 Flights – I use Skyscanner and Kayak and search by month to see the cheapest dates.

 Confused about visas?
 I use iVisa to check visa requirements and apply for visas online.

 Stay connected with E-sim data plans that don’t require delivery or collection; just span the QR code.

 In my opinion, Lonely Planet offer the best guidebooks.
 Get the latest Lonely Planet Vietnam.

 For Vietnam buses and trains, I use 12GoAsia.
 The search feature allows you to compare prices and durations.

 I use Booking.com for accommodation.
 They have the best range of hotels and self-catering apartments, plus you can filter by review score and price to find the best-rated budget places.
 For hostels, I use Hostelworld.

 To save money on accommodation, I use Trusted Housesitters, a website that connects homeowners going away and travellers who can sit their homes & pets.

-For activities, I use GetYourGuide as they have a huge range of affordable tours, and Backstreet Academy for fantastic, thoughtful tours that empower locals.
+For activities, I use GetYourGuide as they have a huge range of affordable tours.

 Need travel insurance?
 I use World Nomads.
 They cover 150 countries and have 24-hour emergency assistance.